gaurmayank05/gaurmayank05/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/gaurmayank05](https://github.com//gaurmayank05/)

-- 💬 Ask me about *C, C++, JAVA, Python, TkInter, MySql, Django, Html5, CSS, JS*
+- 💬 Ask me about *C, Python, TkInter, Html5, CSS*

 - 📫 How to reach me *gaurmayank05@gmail.com*